 Similarly, if you're the person being flirted with, make it obvious enough that you're not about to elope with this entire hen do.
 It's nice to be nice.

-I realise that right now—right now as your heart pounds with lysergic exuberance and your scalp feels like a peeling orange—telling your partner of two months you want to raise children with them feels really right.
+I realize that right now—right now as your heart pounds with lysergic exuberance and your scalp feels like a peeling orange—telling your partner of two months you want to raise children with them feels really right.
 But just on the off chance it's the drugs, maybe save that chat for the day after.
 That way you can both enjoy the latest episode of Better Call Saul in really, really uncomfortable silence!

 This one is tough, but important.
 If you're partying with your partner and one of you is flagging, you've sort of got to call it a night.
 To be clear, we're talking about properly flagging here.
 If you're having a sick night and they start tapping you on the shoulder because they are "bored", then you're perfectly within your rights to force them to stay out for another hour.
 An hour max but a whole hour nonetheless.
 However, if they are done in—I'm talking droopy-eyed, nearly falling forward before they jolt awake at the last moment flagging—then do the right thing and make a swift exit.
 "Get a gram in for me, just going to put the missus in a taxi," is not a good look on anyone.
 Don't forget, existential loneliness is the soup du jour of any after-party, so you probably won't fit in anyway.

-6. PDA POLICY
+6. PDA policy

 You'd maybe expect me to be a snarky dick here and make some comment about how "nobody cares, so keep your hands to yourself," but actually, controversially, public displays of affection in nightclubs are a good thing.
 These are, after all, sites of togetherness, aren't they?
-Isn't the sight of two people who like each-other enough to hold hands and smile for five hours is actually quite...nice?
+Isn't the sight of two people who like each other enough to hold hands and smile for five hours is actually quite...nice?
 That said, after a few hours in a club, you're probably struggling to keep your jaw still when your mouth is closed, so any attempt at a sensual make-out session is likely to resemble an emperor penguin regurgitating mackerel into the gullet of his chick—which isn't as sexy as I've inadvertently made it sound.

-Before you slide into the Uber make sure you've got the following: keys, phone, wallet, drugs, and a massive box of Wrigleys Extra.
+Before you slide into the Uber make sure you've got the following: keys, phone, wallet, drugs, and a massive box of Wrigley's Extra.
 One of those pots that travelling salesmen have on their dashboard.
 Good for grinding teeth and not tasting like a pub-garden plant pot.

 **Yes, by the why, the venn diagram of "people who go to sex parties" and "people who say 'lube up and go bananas'" is two completely detached circles.
 Correct.

 You've made it back to the comfort of your bedroom.
 Time to put some Prefab Sprout on and crawl under the sheets, pulling fresh, floating cotton over prickled skin.
 You'll probably try and have sex, before realizing the chemical flush gently slowing in your veins has rendered your libido as potent as a Fruit Shoot.
 Don't give yourself a hard time—you physically can't.
-Best to admit defeat and enjoy the transitory state between comfort and euphoria, as you sleep between inane chatter and blinking, shallow sleep.
+Best to admit defeat and enjoy the transitory state between comfort and euphoria, as you flit between inane chatter and blinking, shallow sleep.

 That is presuming you've been on the pingers.
 If you've just been drinking expect to spend the night trying to cushion the heavy breathing of your significant other who fell straight to sleep and now sounds like a dying dog sneezing its lungs up through thin black nostrils.
 If you've spent the night doing coke then it's doubtful you're still together.